-GALA ND/SMC is pleased to announce the recipients of the 2016/2017 LGBT Student Scholarships.
-This year’s recipients are Samuel Cho ND ’18 and Maranda Pennington SMC ’17.
+GALA ND/SMC is pleased to announce the recipients of the 2017/2018 LGBT Student Scholarships.
+This year’s recipients are Morgan Haney Samuel Cho SMC ’18 and Sushi Le SMC ’20.
 Congratulations to both winners!

 Purpose and Background

 In the spring of 2015, the Gay and Lesbian Alumni/ae of Notre Dame and St. Mary’s College created The GALA ND/SMC LGBT Student Scholarship to assist qualified LGBT undergraduate students of Notre Dame and St. Mary’s College.
-To date, two scholarships have been awarded in both the 2015/2016 and 2016/2017 academic years.
-The long term goal is to increase that to a minimum of four scholarships each year.
+Through April-2017, six scholarships have been awarded.
+The long term goal is to award a minimum of four scholarships each year.

 The students this scholarship helps are the new generation of Notre Dame and St Mary’s grads.
 Even with the changing times, LGBT students still face significant challenges that their straight peers may not.
 The purpose of this scholarship is to provide financial assistance and support to full-time undergraduate students who identify with the LGBT community.
 This scholarship will assist the recipients with reducing the financial costs incurred (~$65,000 for ’15/’16) while pursuing their education as well as allowing them to make a positive impact at Notre Dame, Saint Mary’s College, and/or the South Bend community.

 2017/2018 Recipients Morgan Haney SMC ’18 and Sushi Le SMC ’20